svtk/AtomicKotlinCourse/Power Tools/Creating Generics/Exercise 1/task.md

 The code in `main()` tests your solution.

-<sub> This task doesn't contain the automatic tests,
+<sub> This task doesn't contain automatic tests,
-it's always marked as "Correct" on "Check".
+so it's always marked as "Correct" when you run "Check".
-Please compare your solution with the provided one! </sub>
+Please compare your solution with the one provided! </sub>